yash-flix/notesapp/README.md

-# Notes App - Full Stack React Application
+# INK : Notes App - Full Stack React Application

 A full-stack serverless notes application built with **React**, **AWS Amplify Gen 2**, **TypeScript**, and deployed on AWS cloud infrastructure.
 This application allows users to securely create, manage, and delete notes with image attachments.